oselvar/inverse-fetch/README.md

 ## Usage

-There are three main steps:
+There are two or three steps, depending on your web server:

 1. Define an OpenAPI route
 2. Write a handler function
 3. Register the handler function (if you're using a web server that does not use the Fetch API)